 Individuals share their information with brands and organizations when they buy products or services, while attending events, and so on.
 They do this without any certainty that their information will be kept confidential or be passed on to other organizations.
 In addition, most of these organizations that collect information also pass it on to their own marketing teams and other organizations that want to target promotional materials to an audience of their choice.
 These organizations call these individuals and email them, often without their indication of interest or consent.
 Things become further complicated when these organizations get their hands on more critical information about individuals, such as that related to bank accounts, social security details, and political affiliations.

 - that collect data from European Union (EU) residents based inside or outside the EU

 - that use the data inside or outside the EU

 These organizations are prohibited from collecting any information relating to an individual’s private, professional, or public life without their consent.

 It is crucial and vital for organizations to protect personal data of their employees, contacts, and individual customers, as these are both organizational assets as well as liabilities.
 The implications of the data controller, data processor, or the data subject not complying with the GDPR law are very high.
 The penalty for such a misstep is up to 4% of the annual global revenue of the company or €20 million, whichever is higher.

-How SAP Cloud for Customer Complies with the GDPR Law in EU
+How SAP C/4HANA Complies with the GDPR Law in EU

-Organizations can manage and control the data privacy of Master and transactional data in SAP Cloud for Customer (C4C) by setting up data privacy rules for Employees, Contacts, Individual Customers, and so on.
+Organizations can manage and control the data privacy of Master and transactional data in SAP C/4HANA by setting up data privacy rules for Employees, Contacts, Individual Customers, and so on.

 SAP categorizes personal data into two groups: Basic and Sensitive.
 Basic data includes any information related to a person that can be used to identify them.
 Sensitive data is that on race or ethnic origin, political opinions, religious or philosophical beliefs, trade union memberships, health, bank and credit accounts, and so on.